WilmerBay/DELI-cious/README.md

-# Java Deli-cious Sandwich Builder App
+# Java Deli-cious models.Sandwich Builder App

 This is a fully interactive, menu-driven Java application that lets users build their own custom sandwich or choose from a list of signature subs.
 It was built as part of a capstone project to demonstrate object-oriented design, inheritance, and clean user input handling via the console.